HelloZeroNet/Documentation/docs/faq.md

 #### Can I use the same username on multiple machine?

-Yes, you have to copy the `data/users.json` file.
+Yes, you have to copy the `data/users.json` file to your new machine.

 ---